19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 1/Burning Hands.md

 | Range    | Self                                                |
 | Domains  | [Fire](../../../Spell%20Domains/Fire.md)            |

-You unleash a gout of flames at all creatures in a 15 x 5 foot [Line](../../Areas%20of%20Effect/Line.md) in front of you.
+You unleash a gout of flames.
+Create a 15 foot [Line](../../Areas%20of%20Effect/Line.md) in front of you.

 Affected creatures take 1d6 [Fire](../../../../Damage%20Types/Fire.md) damage.